-The movie adaptation of Dan Brown’s 2016 book Inferno has a lot of amazing scenery from Florence.
-Robert Langdon (Tom Hanks) finds himself gazing on the impressive paintings in Salone dei Cinquecento…
+The movie adaptation of Dan Brown’s 2013 book Inferno has a lot of amazing scenery from Florence.
+Robert Langdon (Tom Hanks) finds himself gazing at the impressive paintings in Salone dei Cinquecento…

 …then passing by the globe in the Hall of Maps together with Sienna Brooks (Felicity Jones).